 - Difficulty breathing

-Left unchecked, an overdose can also progress into a coma and death.
+If it is left unchecked, an overdose can also progress to a coma and death.

-Long-term tranquilizer abuse can be tricky to detect.
-This is because patients can develop a dependency on their medication, and this dependency can mimic the reasons they began taking it in the first place.
+Long-term tranquilizer abuse can be tricky to detect because patients can develop a dependency on their medication, and this dependency can mimic the reasons they began taking it in the first place.
 Without it, they can experience:

 - A lack of appetite

-When these drugs are abused over a long period of time, patients may also find that they develop a tolerance and require more and more of the medication to achieve an effect.
+When these drugs are abused over an extended period of time, patients may also find that they develop a tolerance and require more and more of the medication to achieve an effect.
 They may begin to neglect things like work, school, social activities, or even proper grooming habits, and spend significant amounts of time experiencing or recovering from the drug’s effects.

 One of the other hallmarks of drug addiction is that patients often make several attempts to quit, and are unsuccessful.
 They might feel defeated and even decide to give up.
-Many of them may not want to quit out of the fear that their anxiety disorder will flare up again.
-Few people are able to recover from a full-blown drug addiction on their own, but there’s help.
-Inpatient drug treatment facilities can help break the cycle of anxiety medication abuse, while non-drug strategies like cognitive behavioral therapy can help reduce patients’ dependency on medications to manage their anxiety.
+Many of them may not want to stop out of the fear that their anxiety disorder will flare up again.
+Few people can recover from a full-blown drug addiction on their own, but there’s help.
+Inpatient drug treatment facilities can help break the cycle of anxiety medication abuse, while non-drug strategies like cognitive behavioral therapy can contribute to reducing patients’ dependency on medications to manage their stress.

 Inpatient drug facilities are staffed by professionals that have experience in helping to treat drug addiction.
-They are safer than attempting to quit without treatment because they know how to recognize and treat the symptoms of withdrawal.
+They are safer than attempting to quit without treatment because they know how to recognize and deal with the symptoms of withdrawal.
 Since patients are also kept away from the environmental factors that may have encouraged their addiction, they are also more likely to be successful.